sonos/nlu-benchmark/2018-01-Braun-et-al-extension/README.md

 - API.ai
 - Rasa

 We reproduced the analysis with the same methodology, on the [same datasets](https://github.com/sebischair/NLU-Evaluation-Corpora), for both Snips NLU library and Rasa, in their January 2018 versions.
-For Rasa, we considered all three possible backends (Spacy, SKLearn + Mittie, Mittie).
+For Rasa, we considered all three possible backends (Spacy, SKLearn + MITIE, MITIE).
 However, only Spacy was run on all 3 datasets, for train time reasons.

 The exact same splits as in the original article were used for the _Ubuntu_ and _Web Applications_ corpuses.
 A training flag is also present in the _Chatbot_ [dataset](https://github.com/sebischair/NLU-Evaluation-Corpora) but it was added after we ran the benchmark.
 Hence, back then, the train/test split was not explicit for this dataset: in that case, we ran a 5-fold cross-validation.